Using Spaced Repetition to Learn Programming

 So once upon a time, this guy named Herman Ebbinghaus was doing science to understand how human memory works.
 He did this by getting subjects to remember jumbles of letters and then testing their recall after certain periods of time.
 He came up with a chart that looked something like this:

 What this chart shows is that you forget stuff over time.
 Take a look at the green line.
 That is what happens when you learn a new fact.
 You will known that new fact then you will forget that fact over time.
 If I tell you that the the french word for “red” is “rouge” you will remember that.
 If I ask you a few seconds or minutes later you can recall that fact perfectly.
 But if I ask you again tomorrow, or next week, or next month then your recall fade until you eventually forget the fact.
 What the chart is showing is the statistical fade of how well you remember that fact.
-This rate of memory decay over time is called the forgetting curve.
+This rate of memory decay over time is called the forgetting curve

-The Forgetting Curve: Our brains will recall information at a diminishing rate over time without refreshment of that information.
+Our brains will recall information at a diminishing rate over time without refreshment of that information.
 Our ability to recall information can be enhanced by deliberate efforts to refresh and retain it.
 This means that without review, newly acquired knowledge will decrease at a large rate within a few days or weeks.
 Over time the forgetting curve slows down and we retain information for longer and longer.
 A common example of this historical figures you studied in school.
 You probably still remember George Washington from school (if you are American)even though he isn’t in the news much today.
 That you have learned about him in class and heard about him again and again since then means that you will probably be able to recall him for the rest of your life without any additional review.

 So back to Ebbinghaus and his science.
 He went and did more research and he figured out how to improve the situation.
 You shouldn’t just forget things that you learn!
 Then you just have to learn it again.
 He figured out that if you test the subjects and made them actively recall the information that they had already leaned.
 This meant telling them that “rouge” means “red” one day then coming back at periodic intervals to test them on that fact.
 Getting the subject to recall that fact improves the forgetting curve over time.